DaisukeSK/E-Commerce/README.md

 &nbsp;&nbsp;referring purchase history<br/>
 &nbsp;&nbsp;and so on.<br/>

-If you don't feel like creating your own user account, please use this shared account.<br/>
+If you don't feel like creating your own user account, please use the below shared account.<br/>
 &nbsp;&nbsp;username: sample<br/>
 &nbsp;&nbsp;password: 1234<br/>